krzhu/krzhu.github.io/_pages/cv.md

 Education
 ------
 * Ph.D.
-The University of Texas at Austin, TX,  2022 (expected)
+The University of Texas at Austin, TX,  2022
   * ECE
+  * Disseration: *Fully-Automated Layout Synthesis for Analog and Mixed-Signal Integrated Circuits*
 * B.S.
 University of Wisconsin-Madison, WI, 2016
   * EE
   * Graduated with the highest distinction